Friday, August 30, 2019

 Experienced vendor-neutral panelist available to talk cybersecurity, cybercrime, data privacy, and more

-Well, I am one such person: a completely independent researcher specializing in cybersecurity and data privacy who is also an award-winning technologist with 30 years of industry experience.
-And yes, I have a track record of well-received panel appearances.
+These days I am a completely independent researcher who is also an award-winning technologist with 40 years of real world experience; and yes, a track record of well-received panel appearances.

 So, if you're putting together a panel proposal, or your proposed panel was accepted but now you need panelists, take a look at my areas of expertise.
-If you think I might be right for your panel, let's discuss - you can reach me on LinkedIn and DMs are open on Twitter.
+If you think I might be right for your panel, let's discuss - you can reach me on LinkedIn or email scobb at scobb dot net.

 Here are some of my areas of expertise and interest: